pwkdmc/recipes/README.md

-The created website demonstrates the initial HTML skills acquired during the TOP.
+The project shows basic css and html skills